The hundreds chart is a traditional math tool to help young students visualize number patterns that occur between one and one hundred.

-As you can see here, ten rows of ten are laid out one on top of the other to make it easy to visualize that 11 is right over 21 (ten more than eleven), 21 is right over 31, and so on.
+As you can see above, ten rows of ten are laid out one on top of the other which makes it easy to visualize that 11 is right over 21 (ten more than eleven), 21 is right over 31, and so on.

 Using the hundreds grid, you can easily show your students how to count by tens, since multiples of ten are all found in the last column, aligned vertically.

-Isuggest that you begin with skip counting by tens.
-If you follow this link, you will find some supporting tools to help teach skip counting by tens, and from there you can move into skip counting by fives, then twos, threes, fours, sixes, sevens, eights and nines.
+If you follow the link above, you will find some supporting tools to help teach skip counting by tens, and from there you can move into skip counting by fives, then twos, threes, fours, sixes, sevens, eights and nines.